 "Feminist politics aims to end domination to free us to be who we are — to live lives where we love justice, where we can live in peace.
 Feminism is for everybody."

 ~ bell hooks, Feminism Is for Everybody: Passionate Politics

 All About Me:

-I have been a mentor for the IGNITE: Claremont Graduate University Student Mentorship program for two years now.
-I currently work as a Substitute Teacher for the Corona-Norco Unified School District.
-I was recently hired to work in The Graduate Embedded Tutor (G.E.T) program at Glendale Community College, I was hired to work as an Apprentice English PAL in the Peer Assistants for Learning (PAL) Program at Chaffey College.
+I have been a mentor for the IGNITE: Claremont Graduate University Student Mentorship program for two years.
+After completing a six-month Graduate Embedded Tutor (G.E.T) program at Glendale Community College, I was hired to work as an Apprentice English PAL in the Peer Assistants for Learning (PAL) Program at Chaffey College.
 Lastly, I was appointed as the first-ever graduate student Social Media Liaison for the scholarly association, The Renaissance Conference of Southern California (RCSC).